Three Summers: Production

+The film was written and directed by Ben Elton, and edited by Peter Pritchard.

-Three Summers was filmed in the Peel region of Perth, Western Australia in 2016.
+Three Summers was filmed in the Peel region of Perth, Western Australia, in 2016.
+It is set at a fictional summer music festival called "Westival" (based on the real-life Fairbridge Festival).

+Release

+Three Summers had its world premiere at the Melbourne International Film Festival on 12 August 2017, and was released nationally in Australia on 2 November 2017.

 Reception

 Review aggregator Rotten Tomatoes reported that 54% of critics reviewed the film positively, with an average score of 4.6/10, based on 13 reviews.

 David Stratton of The Australian wrote, "The film is worth seeing for Waters, giving a spirited portrayal of a loving father set in his ways and unable to see that times are changing, and Breeds as his lively, talented, worldly wise daughter."

 Conversely, Sandra Hall of the Sydney Morning Herald argued, "It's a relentlessly well-meaning film and when it's not proselytising, it's working very hard to manufacture enough laughs to make the whole mix palatable.
 However, the effort shows."